Description

 OpenCVE Recommended Actions

-• If a kernel update is not currently available, manually apply the corresponding patches from the upstream kernel source and rebuild the kernel before redeploying the KVM host.
+• If a kernel update is not currently available, manually apply the corresponding patches from the upstream kernel source and rebuild the kernel before redeploying the KVM host, ensuring that the changes related to pinning and synchronization are correctly applied.

-• Verify that the pin counts for host VCPUs and SVE state pages do not increase unboundedly; if abnormal growth is observed, restart the host or immediately apply the fixed kernel.
+• Monitor the pin counts for host VCPUs and SVE state pages to detect any abnormal growth, which could indicate a memory leak.
+If such signs appear, restart the host or apply the fixed kernel to prevent resource exhaustion.

 Tracking